Ask IndMALL

 The PLC works in a repeating cycle called the scan cycle, which has three main steps — Read, Execute, and Write.
 First, it reads all input signals.
 Next, it executes the logic written in the programming language (like Ladder Diagram or Function Block Diagram).
 Finally, it updates the outputs according to the results.
 This cycle runs many times per second, allowing real-time control.
 So, a PLC works by continuously monitoring inputs, executing logic, and controlling outputs to keep industrial machines running safely and efficiently.

-IndMALL Team Answered question 6 days ago
+IndMALL Team Answered question October 6, 2025

 You are viewing 1 out of 1 answers, click here to view all answers.